scds/text-analysis-1/or-prep.md

 \[video]

-If the original paragraph structure of the document is significant your intended use of the text data (e.g. for readability, stylometric analysis), there is another step that must be performed before tokenizing the data - which will result in an output of a long block of words.
+If the original paragraph structure of the document is significant your intended use of the text data (e.g. for readability, stylometric analysis), there is another step that must be performed before tokenizing the data.
 We can maintain the paragraph structure of a document in the output from our error correction in OpenRefine, but it takes an additional step early on in the workflow - before we break the sentences into tokens in the next step.

 Provided you left "Store blank rows" checked when importing the document, each blank - or null - row in the data represents a line break.
 Replace the null rows with a placeholder character that you can later use to replace with a new line.

-Create a facet - or grouping of rows - that contains all of the null rows by going
+Create a facet - or grouping of rows with the same contents - that contains all of the null rows by going back to the dropdown menu, `Facet > Customized facets > Facet by null`.

-Using the HTML tag for paragraph, or `<p></p>`, will allow us - if HTML output is .
+\[screenshot of facet]

+Filter the rows to show null values only by selecting "Include" from the facet menu next to "True" (i.e. those rows that contain null values).
+With the null values isolated, we can now perform a replace action to fill each blank row with a placeholder character.

+Hover over any of the rows and you will notice that an "Edit" message appears, allowing you to edit individual cells.
+In the cell that you edit, enter a placeholder character and select the "Apply to All Identical Cells" (`ctrl` / `cmd` + `Enter`) option to transform all null rows.

+\[screenshot of edit row]

+Choose a placeholder character that does not exist anywhere else in the text, as you will be performing a find-and-replace action later to substitute a line break for the placeholder.
+We recommend using the HTML tag for paragraph, or `<p></p>`, which will preserve the paragraph structure without any additional actions if the text is output to HTML.
+Copy the code exactly as it is below:

+`</p><p>`

-When finding and (so that each blank row closes the previous paragraph tag and opens a new one around the content that follows).
+(The order of the markup tags is reversed so that each blank row closes the previous paragraph tag and opens a new one around the content that follows.)

-\[screenshot of paragraph tag]
+\[screenshot of paragraph tag replacing all]

+Once the null rows have been transformed, they should no longer be visible as their value are no longer null.
+Remove the facet by closing it, and all rows will return.
+As we tokenize the data in the next step, the placeholders will be treated as another token and preserved for later use to restored the paragraph structure of the text.

 ### OpenRefine step 3: Tokenize